jdalamo/TVFrame/README.md

 ```
 > python3 setup.py
 ```
-8. In the browser window that opened, select the account you want to use
+7. In the browser window that opened, select the account you want to use
-9. Click "Advanced"
+8. Click "Advanced"
-10. Click "Go to {App Name}
+9. Click "Go to {App Name}
-11. Click "Allow" twice
+10. Click "Allow" twice
-12. The program should now be running on your screen
+11. The program should now be running on your screen
+12. To add pictures to your device email them to the Gmail account you set it up with
+13. Download the [Companion iOS app](https://github.com/jdalamo/TVFrame_App) and build it to your phone to control the display

 ## Planned Future Functionality
 ---